lundeen-bryan/PhotoV/README.md

 ## Description

 PhotoV (pronounced photo five) is a site for a photo studio which shows a few interesting features.
 It's responsive due to both Bootstrap and media queries.
 Animation upon initial page load using jQuery.
 Fixed navbar with some animated text.
-Ananimated heading and paragraph for the initial banner of the site.
+An animated heading and paragraph for the initial banner of the site.
 I used font awesome icons throughout to represent different ideas of the site.
 Card images were used to display categories of photos that the studio specializes in from wedding photos to graduation pics.
 An image gallery section displays several sample photos from the studio with an animated selection feature built with jquery and CSS.
 This allows customers to view categories of photos such as "free" photos, new photos and professional shots.
 There is a customer testimony section that uses an animated carousel feature which includes an automatic slideshow.
 There is an animated pricing section so that customers can see what pricing packages the studio offers.
 Following that section is a contact section which is a customized semi-transparent form layed on top of a scenic photo which looks very nice.
-The form on netlify is not currently operational but will be connected to the site email account.
-The email form has a color changing effect so that it initially transparent and then white when the customer is typing in the message to send.
+The form on Netlify is not currently operational but will be connected to the site email account.
+The email form has a color changing effect so that it's initially transparent and then white when the customer is typing in the message to send.
 The footer is divided into four different parts including a mirror of the navbar, social media links and another form which allows visitors to subscribe to updated information when the site has new photos.

 ## Technologies